What is the Consumer Code?

 • Know how to access speedily, low-cost dispute-resolution arrangements if they are dissatisfied.

-The Code covers every stage of the home-buying process; from pre-contract, exchange of contracts and during occupation.
+The Code covers every stage of the home-buying process; from pre-contract, exchange of contracts and during the occupation.

 Who is covered by the Consumer Code?